WHY DO YOU NEED AN ATTORNEY FOR A REAL ESTATE TRANSACTION?

 CONSULT WITH A REAL ESTATE ATTORNEY FIRST

-Meet with a qualified real estate attorney before signing any offer to buy or sell property.
+Meet with a qualified real estate attorney before signing any offer to buy or sell the property.
 Once consulted, your appointed attorney can help you:

 - Negotiate the specific terms of the contract